 You guessed it: sales tax laws for services vary from state to state.
 In most states, sales tax is not collected for medical services and legal services.
 Sales tax is more common in services associated with small businesses, like landscaping or nail care.

 Certain services are even viewed as products in some states.
-For example, when an accountant prepares your taxes, the finished paperwork is viewed as a product in some states, and a service in others.
+For example, when an accountant prepares your taxes, the finished paperwork is viewed as a product in some states and services in others.

 Which States Do I Have To Register for Sales Tax Permits?